liamobrien26/liamobrien26/README.md

 BIO:
 -  New to programming
--  Enrolled into Makers Bootcamp starting in March
+-  Enrolled onto L4 Software Engineering Apprenticeship programme with Makers
 -  Deaf

 IT QUALIFICATIONS: